xmlking/spectacular/docs/turborepo.md

 ## Usage

-> You can use `--dry-run` flag with any **turbo** commands, to preview what tasks will execute without really running them.
+> You can use `--dry / --dry-run` flag with any **turbo** commands, to preview what tasks will execute without really running them.
+> Use `--log-order=stream` flag to opt-out from terminal UI.

 ### Run